Frogfish: Reproduction

 The reproductive behavior of the normally solitary frogfish is still not fully researched.
 Few observations in aquaria and even fewer from the wild have been made.
 Most species are free-spawning, with females laying the eggs in the water and males coming in behind to fertilize them.
 From eight hours to several days before the egg-laying, the abdomen of the female starts to swell as up to 180,000 eggs absorb water.
 The male begins to approach the female around two days before the spawning.
 Whether the spawn is predetermined by some external factor, such as the phase of the moon, or if the male is attracted to a smell or signal released by the female, is unknown.
 In all hitherto observed breeding pairs, one partner was noticeably larger than the other, sometimes as much as 10 times.
-When the gender could be determined, the larger partner was always the female.
+When the sex could be determined, the larger partner was always the female.

 During the free-spawning courtship ritual, the male swims beside and somewhat behind the female, nudges her with his mouth, then remains near her cloaca.
 Just before the spawning, the female begins to swim above the ocean floor toward the surface.
 At the highest point of their swim, they release the eggs and sperm before descending.
 Sometimes, the male pulls the eggs out of the female with his mouth.
 After mating, the partners depart quickly as otherwise the smaller male would likely be eaten.
 A few species are substrate-spawners, notably the genera Lophiocharon, Phyllophryne, and Rhycherus, which lay their eggs on a solid surface, such as a plant or rock.
 Some species guard their eggs, a duty assigned to the male in almost all species, while most others do not.
 Several species practice brood carrying, for example the three-spot frogfish, whose eggs are attached to the male, and those in the genus Histiophryne, whose brood are carried in the pectoral fins.

 The eggs are 0.5–1 mm in diameter and cohere in a gelatinous mass or long ribbon, which in sargassumfish are up to a metre (3.3 ft) long and 16 cm wide.
 These egg masses can include up to 180,000 eggs.
 For most species, the eggs drift on the surface.
 After two to five days, the fish hatch and the newly hatched alevin are between 0.8 and 1.6 mm long.
 For the first few days, they live on the yolk sac while their digestive systems continue to develop.
 The young have long fin filaments and can resemble tiny, tentacled jellyfish.
 For one to two months, they live planktonically.
 After this stage, at a length between 15 and 28 mm, they have the form of adult frogfish and begin their lives on the sea floor.
 Young frogfish often mimic the coloration of poisonous sea slugs or flatworms.